abdulazizasiri/OneUp/documents/User_Manual.md

 - ##### Home Page
   - This is where you can watch and vote on the best skate clips!
-  - Videos can be filtered by Week or by All-Time via the tabs on the top left of the 'Home' page.
+  - Videos can be filtered by Week or by All-Time via clicking the tabs on the top left of the 'Home' page.
-  - Upvote or downvote videos on the right-side of each video.
+  - Upvote or downvote videos on the right-side of each video by clicking the up or down arrows.

   <p align="center">
 	<img src="../images/Home page mockup.png">